ericj303/terraform-doc/terraform-getting-started.md

 In this tutorial, you successfully used Terraform to provision and then destroy a NGINX web server running in Docker!

-To learn more about the Terraform configuration language, please visit the following documentation pages.
+To learn more about using Terraform and it's configuration language, please visit the following documentation pages.

 [Terraform Tutorials](https://learn.hashicorp.com/terraform)